 Building an LTI™ App

-If you want to build an LTI-compliant app or provider then there's really only a couple things you need to worry about: how users can configure your app, how to accept a launch from a consumer, and potentially handling some of the extra goodies LTI makes possible.
+then there's really only a couple things you need to worry about: how users can configure your app, how to accept a launch from a consumer

 App Configuration

 App configuration is different for every LMS right now, but we're working on that.
 The best way to provide a standard configuration for your app is by providing a url that returns an xml configuration for your app.
 There is many examples of app configurations in the Canvas API documentation.
 Remember, if there's custom values you want to make sure come across with every user, this is the place to include them.
-The only really crucial piece to specify is the url endpoint that will accept the POST requests, blti:launch_url.
+The only really crucial piece to specify is the url endpoint that will accept the POST requests, blti:launch_url

 Typically users will either copy the url to your xml configuration, or copy and paste the configuration itself.
 Notice that the configuration does not include the consumer key or shared secret.
 These are account-specific values, and if they were included they would prevent the xml from being reusable.
-Users will still have to enter the key and secret values that a provider gives them into the consumer manually.
+Users will still have to enter the key and secret values that a provider

 App Launch

-If the signature is valid then you should accept the identity assertion provided by the consumer and log the user in to your service.
+and log the user in to your service.
 Many services have their own registration flow, so it's not uncommon to require an additional registration step the first time a user launches your app.

 Signatures are generated using the OAuth signing process.
 There are several online tools that you can use to test your signing code, although you'll probably save yourself some trouble if you can find a library to do the work for you.